 “Flag Story Quilt” (1985) by Faith Ringgold is currently on view at the Spencer Museum of Art.

-THE AMERICAN FLAG, its design and all that it symbolizes, is the basis for some of the most politically potent and astute work Faith Ringgold has made over past half century.
+THE AMERICAN FLAG, its design and all that it symbolizes, is the basis for some of the most politically potent and astute work Faith Ringgold has made over the past half century.

 In 1970, she helped organize the “People’s Flag Show” at the Judson Memorial Church in Manhattan’s West Village.
-Featuring about 100 works invoking the American flag, the exhibition was mounted as a protest against laws that restricted the use and display of the symbol.
+Featuring about 100 works invoking the American flag, the group exhibition was mounted as a protest against laws that restricted the use and display of the symbol.
 The show opened on a Monday and that Friday, Nov.
 13, Ringgold and two other artists, John Hendricks and Jean Tuche, were arrested.

 The U.S. Attorney General’s office charged the Judson Three, as they became known, with desecration of the flag and shut down the exhibition.
 They were ordered to pay $100 each in fines or serve 30 days in jail.
 Lawyers from the American Civil Liberties Union provided them with counsel and all of the charges were subsequently dropped on appeal.